mjmanley/PredictiveModeling/pm_service_api_manage.md

 ## Retrieving a list of all currently deployed models

-Retrieve a summary of all models that are currently deployed on this service instance.
+Use the following API call to retrieve a summary of all models that are currently deployed on this service instance.

+Request example:

 ```
 GET http://{PA Bluemix load balancer URL}/pm/v1/model?accesskey={access_key for this bound application}
 ```
 {: codeblock}

-Request example:
+Request parameters:

 ```
     Content-Type: */*